ALL ARTICLES

 Read next: Your Kettle is Not Broken.
 It Just Needs Descaling.

-If your kettle scales faster than it should, keep DescaleX on hand for the kettle, coffee machine, dishwasher, and showerhead side of your routine.
-View DescaleX.
+If your kettle scales faster than it should, keep DescaleX Bio on hand for the kettle and food-contact side of your routine.
+View the DescaleX Bio kettle route.